The Life of a Digital Nomad

 What makes a healthy habit?

-You may be surprised to learn that more than 40 percent of the actions you perform every day aren’t actually decided by you.
-They’re actually habits.
+You may be surprised to learn that more than 40 percent of the actions you perform every day aren’t decided by you.
+They’re habits.
 Habits dictate how we live, how we perform, and the results we achieve in life.
 This is why it is so important to have strong, positive habits.

 In case you’re wondering what habits consist of, think of them this way: something that you regularly do without having to consciously think about.